1 Thing You MUST Say In Your Cover Letter

 Ask For It

 You know that old saying, "Ask and you shall receive"?
 It's true.
-It may sound like such common sense and obvious advice, but how many times have you sent a cover letter with your resume and not asked for the interview?
+It may sound like common sense and obvious advice, but how many times have you sent a cover letter with your resume and not asked for the interview?
 It's easy to do!

 In the closing paragraph of your cover letter, all you need to do is ask the employer for the interview.
 Statistics have indicated job seekers who ASK for the interview in their cover letters are twice as likely to GET the interview.